MonoTech01/Linux/Challenge D_Instruction.md

 There could be more than one possible solution for obtaining the desired results.

 # Objectives
-•	Extract all the service names from the file.
+Extract all the service names from the file.

-•	Sort the names alphabetically removing any duplicates.
+Sort the names alphabetically removing any duplicates.

-•	Remove any blank lines or lines that do not begin with a letter of the alphabet.
+Remove any blank lines or lines that do not begin with a letter of the alphabet.

-•	Capture the final output to a file named uniqueservices.txt.
+Capture the final output to a file named uniqueservices.txt.

-•	Count the lines in the file using a conditional command that is only executed if the previous combined commands are successful.
+Count the lines in the file using a conditional command that is only executed if the previous combined commands are successful.

 # Deliverables
-•	Provide the final command line for successful completion.
+Provide the final command line for successful completion.
-•	The final result should match the following:
+The final result should match the following:

+340 uniqueservices.txt

+sysadmin@localhost:~$ head uniqueservices.txt

+acr-nema

+afbackup

+afmbackup

+afpovertcp

+afs3-bos

+afs3-callback

+afs3-errors

+afs3-fileserver

+afs3-kaserver

+afs3-prserver

+sysadmin@localhost:~$ tail uniqueservices.txt

+zabbix-trapper

+zebra

+zebrasrv

+zephyr-clt

+zephyr-hm

+zephyr-srv

+zip

+zope

+zope-ftp

+zserv